COG-UK/docs/metadata.md

 ### Sequencing Runs

-* A unique run name
+* A unique run name.
+It must be unique across the entire project, so consider prefixing yours with the date and or your site if you aren't using the run name from the sequencer.
 * The corresponding library name
 * The sequencing instrument make and model

+**You cannot change the run_name once it has been submitted**.

 The API will allow you to tag your sequencing runs with arbitrary key value pairs if you wish to provide more information about your sequencing run, or the downstream bioinformatics.